 Applications by all international students must meet standard requirements established by the UniversityAdmissions.se AND specific requirements related to this Master’s programme as listed below.

-To be considered in the first round, all documentation must be received prior to February 1, 2017.
+To be considered in the first round, all supporting documentation must be received prior to January 31, 2019.

 Documents that arrive after this date will be considered as 2nd round (late) applications.
 We encourage you to submit your documents as early as possible to have the chance to compliment them before the deadline should something be missing.